JessicaBarclay/awesome-csharp/README.md

 - [Couchbase .NET SDK](https://github.com/couchbase/couchbase-net-client) - The official Couchbase SDK for .NET Core and Full Frameworks.
 - [Confluent's Apache Kafka .NET client](https://github.com/confluentinc/confluent-kafka-dotnet) - confluent-kafka-dotnet is a lightweight wrapper around librdkafka, a finely tuned C client.
 - [SpecFlow](https://github.com/SpecFlowOSS/SpecFlow) - A BDD solution for .NET.
 It provides test automation for .NET (.NET Framework, .NET Core and Mono), based on the Gherkin specification language and integrates to Visual Studio.
+- [FluentFTP](https://github.com/robinrodricks/FluentFTP) - FluentFTP is a fully managed FTP and FTPS library for .NET & .NET Standard, optimized for speed.